dead-snail/trianglegame2.0/README.md

 ## Plans

+- Scene management system (don't copy it hurt to write and I don't even understand it)
+    - Switches scenes when I tell it to, IDK - I'm a bad person
 - Uses an entity system that i havent planned or tested (i cba to do either)
     - stores, updates, and renders all of the entities
 - Auto-generates random "maze-like" levels